 Eye care and protection is just as important as contact lens care.
 Always pay attention to how your eyes feel and keep the following in mind:

 - Redness, tearing, pain, increased light sensitivity, discharge, blurry vision and swelling can be symptoms of something serious.
-Always consult an eye care professional immediately when experiencing any of these symptoms.
+If you experience any of these symptoms, consult an eye care professional immediately.

 - Be aware that smoking increases the risk of contact lens complications.